ywangd/stash/README.md

 *selfupdate cannot be used for version 0.4.x and under.
 A fresh [installation](#installation) is needed.*
 *Version 0.7.0 requires a forced update.
-Please run `selfupdate -f`*
+Please run `selfupdate -f`.*

 ## Notable Features
 StaSh has a pile of features that are expected from a real shell.
 These